 VoIP is also very flexible.
 People in your business can use 'softphones', which allow them to plug a handset in anywhere and make calls from their main business number.
 All they need is an internet connection.

-Many VoIP systems also offer smartphone apps that enable employees to use their own devices as 'softphones', at no charge to them.
+Many VoIP systems also offer smartphone apps that enable employees to use their own devices as 'softphones', at no extra charge.

 VoIP means you can dial from your office number, even if your office is in London but you're currently in Glasgow.

 The same is true for receiving calls.
 With a softphone, calls come to you, wherever you are.
 Callers don't need to know your location.
-You can even redirect your number to another telephone – like your mobile or a foreign number.
+You can even redirect your number to another telephone – such as your mobile or an overseas phone number.

 VoIP can form an important part of your disaster recovery plan.
-Because you can redirect calls at will, you can keep on using the same numbers, even if there's a disaster which puts your company HQ out of action.
+Because you can redirect calls at will, you can keep on using your usual phone numbers, even if there's a situation that renders your company HQ out of action.
 All you need is an alternative location with an internet connection.

 There are two main types of VoIP: